dhana2403/GTEx_Pro/README.md

 ---

 ## **Features**
-- Upload GTEx gene IDs or select tissues directly in the interface
+- Upload raw read counts and select gene IDs and tissues directly in the interface
 - Automated robust normalization using TMM + CPM
 - Batch correction using SVA
 - Clean visualizations and downloadable expression matrices